 As you may remember, PLANS is the over-arching Anaplan modeling standard, and the applicable areas here are P–Performance and N–Necessary.
 Actually, a word that I like to use is ‘appropriate.’
 Create formulas that only use the necessary or ‘appropriate dimensionality,' and you will achieve better performance.

 When creating a formula there is a very important question that I’d like you to ask:

 “What elements of this line item expression actually affect the calculation?”
 If any of the lists or dimensions in the line item ‘Applies to’ do not apply an element of a formula, the expression does not belong in this module.
-Following the DISCO methodology this formula should be housed in a separate module.
+Following the DISCO methodology, this formula should be housed in a separate module.

-This probably best illustrated with an example:
+This is probably best illustrated with an example:

-Let’s assume we have a module that is dimensioned by Company, Products and Months.
+Let’s assume we have a module that is dimensioned by Company, Products, and Months.
 To allow us to connect to another part of the model, we need to create a combined text string that is the code of the Company and the code of the Product.
 We could create a text formatted line item with the following formula: